 - Reuse any items that you can for future events.

 - Recycle items that are recyclable.
 My recycling resources guide will help you determine what you can and can’t recycle.

 - Compost or food recycle.
-If you can, compost unwanted food in a backyard setting or through a commercial compost facility.
-Read my post on how to recognize the difference between biodegradable and compostable products so you know what you can and can’t compost.
+If you can, compost unwanted food.
+Before you get started, read my post on how to recognize the difference between biodegradable and compostable products so you know what you can and can’t compost.